Tusharsinghoffical/Website.github.io/README.md

    - Ensure all dependencies are in requirements.txt
    - Check runtime.txt for correct Python version
    - Verify build.sh has execute permissions
+   - Ensure Python version is 3.9.16 (Python 3.13+ is not supported due to missing 'cgi' module)

 ### Debugging Tips